GrimEmbrace/GrimEmbrace/README.md

 • ouuh you want to sign my atabook and strawpage sooo badly im hypnotizing you ooooohh

-•i self ship with sean from seildirectory im fine with doubles jst done be weird ok?
+•i self ship with sean from seildirectory im fine with doubles jst dont be weird ok?

 • Mutlifandomer